hpc4you/hpc4you.github.io/index.md

 Power on the master node and all switches first, and then power on all computing nodes.

 ### Add new computhing node
-1. Clone OS disk of any compute node.
+1. Clone the OS disk of any compute node.
 Use this hardware tool, https://item.jd.com/100014988528.html.
 2. Boot the new server with the cloned OS disk, modify hostname and configure network with command `nmtui`.
 3. Add the IP and hostname of the new server to **/etc/hosts** on the master/login node.
 4. On the master/login node, run `setup_hpc ‐‐sync_file /etc/hosts`
-5. On the new server, run `slurmd ‐C | head -n 1`, please copy the output contents.
+5. On the new server, run `slurmd ‐C | head -n 1`, please copy the output.
 6. On the master/login node, paste the coppied contents into last line of file **/etc/slurm/slurm.conf**.
 7. On the master/login node, run `setup_hpc ‐‐sync_do 'systemctl restart slurmd'; systemctl restart slurmctld`.
-8. All Done.
+8. Done.

+## Better Security
+1. Disable internet connection on all slave/computing nodes.
+2. On login/master node, run `passwd` to change the root password, then run `setup_hpc --sync_user`.
+3. Disable password login for root user, only key authentication is allowed.
+4. Or use ssh ProxyJump server or even hardware firewall.